NathanStrutz/SheepComputerFundamentalsClass/computer.md

 ## What Software Will Be Needed?

 Please make sure your child's computer has the latest operating system updates.
+We don't want to sit around while Windows Update finishes on your computer.

 In Windows, use the start menu to search for Windows Update, or open the Settings and click on Update & Security.